 A secretary at Hromadka’s workplace, Yale’s Boyer Center for Molecular Medicine at 295 Congress Ave., said last week that Hromadka would not speak to reporters.

 Hromadka, as well as Clark’s sister, Denise Kent, and his brother-in-law, Shawn Kent, did not show up for work two days before Clark was arrested Sept.
 17, a person who works with Clark told the News at the time.
 But Hromadka and the Kents were back at work in the same positions, Vice President for Human Resources and Administration Michael Peel said in November.

 Administrators felt obliged to help Hromadka and the Kents return to their normal work routines, Peel said, adding that the three have not been accused of any wrongdoing.

 The search warrant, which New Haven Superior Court Judge Roland Fasano ordered last week to be released today, was the last one left to be made public.

-Clark, whose job as a Yale animal lab technician has been suspended, is currently being held on a $3 million bond the MacDougall-Walker Correctional Institution in Suffield, Conn.
-His next pre-trial court date is scheduled for April 7.
+Clark, whose job as a Yale animal lab technician has been suspended, is being held on a $3 million bond the MacDougall-Walker Correctional Institution in Suffield, Conn.
+His next court date is scheduled for April 7.